Move Forward After Loss Without Moving On

 - You can climb out of the deep dark hole, find your path forward, and embrace and enjoy life again.

-Even if you’ve been stuck for 5, 8, or 10+ years, you can have a grief breakthrough and not only want to participate in life again, but actually make progress towards new goals and dreams!
+Even if you’ve been stuck for years, you can find your way forward, and not only want to participate in life again, but actually make progress towards new goals and dreams!